 What is the furlough scheme?

-The Coronavirus Job Retention Scheme, or ‘furlough scheme’, was introduced by the government last month to protect companies and their workers nationwide.
+The Coronavirus Job Retention Scheme, or ‘furlough scheme’, was introduced by the government in March to protect companies and their workers nationwide.
 It serves a number of purposes, including ensuring that employers left unable to work have a source of income, and allowing financial relief to companies unable to operate with a full workforce.

 Furlough leave is a period of granted absence from an individual’s regular employment.
 An employer may furlough an employee through choice, to lower the company’s outgoings by cutting back the workforce, or when the business is unable to operate.